 “I tie a six-foot section of line to one eye of the swivel, add a sinker and hook and to the other swivel eye, I add a two-foot line and hook.
 This allows me to fish two different depths and when the fish are biting, you can often catch two at a time,” he noted.

-Page 2 of 2 - “For night fishing, I add a piece of reflective tape to each noodle that shows up easily when light hits it.”
+“For night fishing, I add a piece of reflective tape to each noodle that shows up easily when light hits it.”

 Sutton uses a unique bait that attracts catfish more than most others.
 He offers the fish a hot dog.